-If you want to drink your Bavarian Bier the way it was meant to be, visit one of the many beer halls in Munich; most of them brew their own beer, and your drink will taste even better with a platter of local specialties and some oompah music.
+If you want to drink your Bavarian Bier the way it was meant to be, visit one of the many beer halls in Munich; most of them brew their own beer, and your drink will taste even better with a platter of local specialties, some oompah music and other things to do.
 Here is a selection of some of the best beer halls in Munich, where you can enjoy Bavarian hospitality at its best.

 People from all around the globe visit the Hofbräuhaus, which prides itself in being the world's most famous beer hall.